NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common cause

-Cloudflare cannot resolve the origin web server’s IP address.
+Khulnasoft cannot resolve the origin web server’s IP address.

 Common causes for Error 1016 are:

 -   A missing DNS _A record_ that mentions origin IP address.
--   A _CNAME record_ in the Cloudflare DNS points to an unresolvable external domain.
+-   A _CNAME record_ in the Khulnasoft DNS points to an unresolvable external domain.
--   The origin hostnames (CNAMEs) in your Cloudflare [Load Balancer](/load-balancing/) default, region, and fallback pools are unresolvable.
+-   The origin hostnames (CNAMEs) in your Khulnasoft [Load Balancer](/load-balancing/) default, region, and fallback pools are unresolvable.
 Use a fallback pool configured with an origin IP as a backup in case all other pools are unavailable.
--   When creating a Spectrum app with a CNAME origin, you need first to create a CNAME on the Cloudflare DNS side that points to the origin.
+-   When creating a Spectrum app with a CNAME origin, you need first to create a CNAME on the Khulnasoft DNS side that points to the origin.
 Please see [Spectrum CNAME origins](/spectrum/get-started/#create-a-spectrum-application-using-a-cname-record) for more details
--   There is no DNS record for the hostname in the Cloudflare for SaaS target zone
+-   There is no DNS record for the hostname in the Khulnasoft for SaaS target zone

 ### Resolution

 To resolve error 1016:

-1. Verify your Cloudflare DNS settings include an _A record_ that points to a valid IP address that resolves via a [DNS lookup tool](https://dnschecker.org/).
+1. Verify your Khulnasoft DNS settings include an _A record_ that points to a valid IP address that resolves via a [DNS lookup tool](https://dnschecker.org/).
 2. For a CNAME record pointing to a different domain, ensure that the target domain resolves via a [DNS lookup tool](https://dnschecker.org/).

 ___